zhucs/zhucs/README.md

-Hi, I'm Aaron.
-I'm a college student studying CS and linguistics.
+Hi, I'm Aaron!
+I'm a college student studying computer science and linguistics.

 <!--
 **zhucs/zhucs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.